Holy-Hack-2025/Team-13-Pink-Pandas-PSI/README.md

 # **GenAI Documentation Assistant**

 ## **Overview**
-Welcome to **GenAI Documentation Assistant**, an AI-powered tool designed to **simplify complex project documentation** for different users based on their **expertise level, focus area, and preferred format** (text, audio, or visual).
+Welcome to **GenAI Documentation Assistant**, an AI-powered web tool  designed to **simplify complex project documentation** for different users based on their **expertise level, focus area, and preferred format** (text, audio, or visual).

 ### **Why This Matters?**
 📌 Lengthy and technical documentation often creates **barriers to understanding**.